Go to the Courses section

-Katharine writes creatively, and a selection of her poems will appear in The Harvard Review in 2019.
+Katharine writes creatively, and a selection of her poems appeared in The Harvard Review in 2019.
 Her poetry was shortlisted for the international Bridport Prize in 2013 and 2014, and for the Dermot Healy Poetry Competition in 2014.
-With colleagues at Oxford, Lancaster and Berkeley, she is a commissioning editor of beyond criticism, a new series of books with Bloomsbury Publishing which sets out to explore the interface between critical and creative writing.
-The series launched in 2017, together with its online organ (www.thebee.buzz).
+With colleagues at Oxford, Lancaster and UEA, she is a commissioning editor of beyond criticism, a new series of books with the independent Boiler House Press which sets out to explore the interface between critical and creative writing: https://beyondcriticism.net/.
 Katharine also has extensive experience as a librettist.
 An opera based on Wagner’s Das Rheingold, written in collaboration with composer David Knotts, was commissioned by English National Opera to celebrate the opening of the new Clore Studio at the London Coliseum and premiered in a full-scale professional production in April 2004.
 Katharine has also collaborated with David on operas for the Youth Group at Glyndebourne and London’s W11 Opera.
 Her opera entitled The Quicken Tree, based on Edmund Spenser’s The Faerie Queene and written in collaboration with composer Dee Isaacs, was performed in Edinburgh’s Royal Botanic Gardens in March 2011.

 Outside Oxford Brookes, Katharine is Executive Secretary of The Malone Society (www.malonesociety.com).
 Since its foundation in 1906, the Society’s purpose has been to make more accessible the materials essential for the study of English Renaissance drama.

-Katharine is a Senior Fellow of the Higher Education Academy.
-She has recently examined PhD dissertations at the Shakespeare Institute, the University of Cambridge, the University of St Andrews, and Loughborough University.
+Katharine is a Senior Fellow of the Higher Education Academy and a member of the AHRC Peer Review College.
+She has recently examined PhD dissertations at the Shakespeare Institute, UCL, the University of Cambridge, the University of St Andrews and Loughborough University.
 She is External Examiner for BA programmes in English at the University of Bristol, and for MA programmes (including Shakespeare and Creativity) at the Shakespeare Institute.

 This strong and timely collection provides fresh insights into how Shakespeare's plays and poems were understood to affect bodies, minds and emotions.
 Contemporary criticism has had surprisingly little to say about the early modern period's investment in imagining literature's impact on feeling.
 Shakespearean Sensations brings together scholarship from a range of well-known and new voices to address this fundamental gap.
 The book includes a comprehensive introduction by Katharine A. Craik and Tanya Pollard and comprises three sections focusing on sensations aroused in the plays; sensations evoked in the playhouse; and sensations found in the imaginative space of the poems.
 With dedicated essays on Hamlet, Macbeth, Othello and Twelfth Night, the collection explores how seriously early modern writers took their relationship with their audiences and reveals new connections between early modern literary texts and the emotional and physiological experiences of theatregoers.